keyboardTC/react-ecomm-store-project/README.md

 # Quick React Demo

-A quick React demo and test.
+Wine Shope Ecoomerce for my school project.
 To run from the command line (in this root folder):

 ## 1. Install the Node Modules